Orders of Protection Lawyers - Joliet - Will County, IL

 Your best resource is a trained attorney to guide you through the process.
 All to often, Orders of Protections are simply denied because the specific requirements needed are not fulfilled.
 Of course the police remain a resource in the event of an emergency.

-The Attorneys at Henderson Law & Mediation are trained to obtain Orders of Protections for their clients.
+The Attorneys at Henderson & Mehta Law and Mediation Center are trained to obtain Orders of Protections for their clients.
 Please call us today to discuss filling an Order of Protection.

 What do I do if Someone Files a Baseless Order of Protection Against Me?